 The official currency is the US Dollar (USD, $).
 Credit card payment is almost the absolute norm.
 It’s often difficult to pay large sums in cash (hotels, car rentals).
 It’s essential to have a credit card (not debit) for many reservations.
 ATMs are widespread.

-The inhabitants of the United States are called Americans and American women.
+The inhabitants of the United States are called Americans.

 The most spoken language is English.
 Spanish is the second most spoken language, particularly in the southern and western states.